AdamC330/Markdown_tutorial/README.md

 Inline Code Block:

-To create an inline code blockcode, you have to use a backtick ` at the beginning of the code and at the end of it.
+To create an inline code blockcode, you have to use a backtick \` at the beginning of the text and at the end of it.

+`Inline code` with backticks

 `<p> This is a paragraph </p>`